Gordon's Conjectures: Pontryagin-van Kampen duality and the Fourier transform in hyperfinite setting

 \proclaim{2.4.1.~Theorem} Let $(G,\Go,\Gf)$ be a condensing IMG group triplet with hyperfinite abelian ambient group $G$, and \,$g\:D \to \sbT$ be an internal mapping, where $\Gf \sbs D \sbs G$.
 If \,$g$ is $S$-continuous and almost homomorphic on \,$\Gf$, then there exists an internal $S$-continuous character $\gama\:G \to \sbT$, i.e., $\gama \in \Go^{\ort}$, such that $g$ and $\gama$ are infinitesimally close on $\Gf$. \endproclaim

-Due to {\it saturation}, if \,$g$ is almost homomorphic on $\Gf$, then it must be almost homomorphic on some symmetric internal set $C$ such that $\Gf \sbs C \sbs D$; similarly, if \,$g$ and $\gama$ are infinitesimally close on $\Gf$, then they must be infinitesimally close on some symmetric internal set between $\Gf$ and $D$.
+Preliminarily, the reader should just notice that, due to {\it saturation}, if the internal mapping $g\: D \to \sbT$, where $\Gf \sbs D \sbs G$, is almost homomorphic on $\Gf$, then it must be almost homomorphic on some symmetric internal set $C$ such that $\Gf \sbs C \sbs D$; similarly, if \,$g$ and $\gama$ are infinitesimally close on $\Gf$, then they must be infinitesimally close on some symmetric internal set between $\Gf$ and $D$.
+At the same time, internal mappings $g\: D \to \sbT$ almost homomorphic on the galaxy $\Gf$ share the following property with internal homomorphisms $\gama \in \dG$: such a $g$ is $S$-continuous on $\Gf$ if and only if, given any (standard) $\alfa \in (0,2\pi/3)$, there is some internal set $A$ between $\Go$ and $\Gf$ such that $\lv\arg g(x)\rv \le \alfa$ for all $x \in A$ (cf. Lemma~2.1.1 and the beginning of the proof of Proposition~2.1.2).

 The reformulation of 2.4.1 in standard terms is a highly uniform, but rather cumbersome, {\it stability principle\/} for characters of finite abelian groups.
-For the sake of its formulation, as well as of the proof of the equivalence of 2.1.4, 2.4.1 and 2.4.2, we have to introduce some further notions.
+For the sake of its formulation, as well as of the proof of the equivalence of 2.1.4, 2.4.1 and 2.4.2 (that way proving Theorems~2.4.1 and 2.4.2, as well), we have to introduce some further notions.

 Let $G$ be an abelian group, and $\eps > 0$ be a (standard) real.
 Two mappings $f\:C \to \bT$, \,$g\:D \to \bT$, defined on subsets $C, D \sbs G$, are said to be {\it $\eps$-close on the set} \,$X \sbs C \cap D$ if